FusiDaniel/flutter_calculator/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Knwon Issues
+- 00 breaks cursor
+- Very high doubles print as in exponential format, like: 2e+15, and it breakes the solver -

+# To do
+- %
+- implement a way to edit buttons
+- add AD space
+- History
+- Easy copy button
+- Result preview (save it to history too)
+-